 The Disney® Visa® Card and Disney® Premier Visa® Card offer Disney Reward Dollars on your purchases.
 They also come with savings on shopping and dining at Disneyland and Walt Disney World resorts, as well as cardholder-only events and character experiences.

-Each card comes with a 0% intro APR for 6 months on some Disney vacation packages (after that, 18.24% variable).
+Each card comes with a 0% intro APR for 6 months on select Disney vacation packages on some Disney vacation packages (after that, 17.99% variable).
 This can help you break your vacation cost into a few manageable payments.

 Disney Vacation Club

 - Best for: Financing an annual Disney vacation for years to come.

 If you’re no stranger to Disney vacations — or see several on the horizon — it might be worth investing in a Disney Vacation Club (DVC) membership.
 Becoming a member can potentially save you up to 50% on some package deals, but it might not be worth the investment if you only plan on going once or twice.
 Members typically will see savings six to 12 years after signing up.

 The DVC is a timeshare on a Disney Vacation Club Resort.
 As a member, you can can buy or earn points, which you can use to book a room at any Disney resort.
 You also get access to membership perks like exclusive events and shorter lines at some Disney parks.